Oblique type

 Oblique type is a form of type that slants slightly to the right, used for the same purposes as italic type.
 Unlike italic type, however, it does not use different glyph shapes; it uses the same glyphs as roman type, except slanted.
 Oblique and italic type are technical terms to distinguish between the two ways of creating slanted font styles; oblique designs may be labelled italic by companies selling fonts or by computer programs.
 Oblique designs may also be called slanted or sloped roman styles.
 Oblique fonts, as supplied by a font designer, may be simply slanted, but this is often not the case: many have slight corrections made to them to give curves more consistent widths, so they retain the proportions of counters and the thick-and-thin quality of strokes from the regular design.

 Type designers have described oblique type as less organic and calligraphic than italics, which in some situations may be preferred.
-Contemporary type designer Jeremy Tankard stated that he had avoided a true italic 'a' and 'e' in his design Bliss due to finding them "too soft", while Hoefler and Frere-Jones have described obliques as more "keen and insistent".
+Contemporary type designer Jeremy Tankard stated that he had avoided a true italic 'a' and 'e' in his design Bliss because he found them "too soft", while Hoefler and Frere-Jones have described obliques as more "keen and insistent".